JasonMorrisSC/jasonmorrissc.github.io/content/post/2022-03-02_OpenFisca_Expert_Systems.md

 or we leave ourselves with more complicated variable definitions and significantly increase the risk of errors in how the "known" variables are being calculated.

-This is particularly frustrating when all of the information that is required to generate the formulas for the known variables was available when we wrote the original variable's formula.
-With limited exceptions, it could be done automatically.

-## Conclusion: OpenFisca Alone Is Not Enough
+## Conclusion

 Open Fisca clearly belongs in Rules as Code toolbox.
 If you need microsimulation, it is an excellent option.
 If you need microsimulation, and you don't need things like explanations, legal justification, relevance, and dealing with incomplete facts, it is also a reasonable way to build simple web apps.

-But my experience using it suggests that if you do need those extra things, or if you are trying to build a generalized encoding for people who might, OpenFisca is suboptimal.
-It can be forced to behave sort of like an expert system engine, but the effort and risk involved is needlessly high.
+My experience also suggests that if you do need those additional features, or if you are trying to build a generalized encoding for people who might, OpenFisca is suboptimal.
+It can be made to behave sort of like an expert system, but the effort and risk involved is high.

-If you don't need microsimulation or temporal reasoning features at all, OpenFisca is probably not the best alternative.
-Using it is slightly more difficult because of the temporal and vectorial features.

-This paper does not address the alternative of attempting to make declarative code behave like a microsimulator, but my instinct is that it would be similarly difficult, if it is even feasible.
-Declarative logic programming languages are famous for their expressiveness, not their computational efficiency.
-Declarative functional languages like Catala would likely be better suited to that task, but exploring Catala for use in expert systems remains future work.
+This paper does not address the alternative of attempting to make declarative expert system code behave like a microsimulator.
+My instinct is that these would be result in relatively inefficient code if done with declarative logic approaches.
+Functional approaches seem well-suited to the microsimulation task, but I have no direct experience with them, and it is not clear whether they share all the advantages of logical code.

-What seems obvious to me from the experience of having used both OpenFisca and declarative methods is that microsimulation and declarative logic reasoning are things that are more powerful in combination than either is alone.
+What seems obvious to me from the experience of having used both OpenFisca and declarative methods to generate explainable legal expert systems is that microsimulation and declarative logic tools are more powerful in combination than either is alone.

 With both, you could use the declarative encoding with subject matter experts to verify it matches their expectations.
-That is arguably easier to do with declarative code, because declarative code matches the structure of the source rules much better.
+That is arguably easier to do with declarative code, because declarative code matches the structure of the source rules much better than imperative approaches.
 Then, the declarative encoding could be used to generate tests for microsimulation projects.
-If the microsimulation code passes all the of the tests generated by the declarative code, then it is consistent with the declarative code, which in turn is consistent with the experts' expectations.
+If the microsimulation code passes all the of the tests generated by the declarative code, then we can have confidence it is consistent with the declarative code, which in turn is consistent with the experts' expectations.
 If a test fails, the declarative code can be used to generate an explanation for why the result that was generated was not correct, and why the result that was expected is correct.
-That would be a boon to quality assurance in developing legal applications generally.
-In terms of microsimulation code, it would allow us to better demonstrate legal accuracy without making any sacrifice of efficiency.

-Rather than cram microsimulator-shaped pegs into expert-system-shaped holes, the Rules as Code movement would be better served to invest in declarative expert system tools designed specifically for legal reasoning tasks.
+This multi-layered approach would be a boon to legal software quality assurance, allowing you do add legal verifiability to the list of features provided by whatever other technology you are using.
+Microsimulations would remain as efficient as you like, but we could also have greater confidence that they were legally accurate.

+Ultimately, the lesson from this experiment is to choose tools on the basis of whether the problem you are trying to solve is the problem they were designed to address.
+We ought not cram microsimulator-shaped pegs into expert-system-shaped holes.
+OpenFisca should be used for what it is good at, which is microsimulation.
+We should continue and wherever possible invest in the work on developing and improving open source tools for the problem of expert systems.

 ## Acknowledgements